Identification, Images, & Information

 Season

-Early spring to late fall (in warm areas like Florida year-round).
-Only workers early in season--males are going to appear late summer to fall (earlier in the south).
+Early spring to late fall (in warm areas year-round).
+Only workers early in season--males appear in late summer to fall (earlier in the south).
 Females overwinter, in P. annularis also males.

 Food